 After all the words are on the paper, sometimes it’s nice to add an extra element!
 If you search “Hand-drawn Elements” on Google Images or a free clipart site several options will pop up.
 You can be more specific with lines or arrows, up to you.
 Make sure they’re free for use and editing.
 Always remember to check the artist’s terms!

 Clipart is also great for this.
 Sometimes I’ll find a clipart set super inspiring and make a whole bunch of posters around a theme.
-Erin from The Engaged Spanish Classroom has several great examples here:
+For example, I found this set of unicorns, and had to create a classroom display to go with it!

 I saw a single set of llama clipart that I fell in love with and I wound up creating an entire set of classroom decor AND a get to know you bulletin board display!